 By focusing on preventive care, our vets at Canyon Animal Hospital can keep common diseases and disorders from developing in the first place.

-We can use regularly scheduled routine exams, pet vaccinations and parasite prevention to build a solid foundation for your animal's routine healthcare.
+Regularly scheduled routine exams, along with up-to-date pet shots such as dog vaccinations and cat vaccinations, play a vital role in building a solid foundation for your animal's routine healthcare.

 Preventive care offers your pet the best chance at a long, healthy life.
-Our team will work with you to create a custom preventive care plan for your dog or cat, geared to their unique needs.
+Whether it's dog shots or cat vaccinations, our dedicated team will work closely with you to create a customized preventative care plan tailored to your pet's specific needs.

-Current dog and cat vaccinations are essential to protect your furry friend from a range of contagious, often serious, diseases.
+Current cat & dog vaccinations are essential to protect your furry friend from a range of contagious, often serious, diseases.
 By having your pet spayed or neutered, you'll prevent the birth of unwanted litters.
 These common veterinary surgeries can also help to protect your pet against some serious types of cancer.

-Kittens need these shots in their first year of life to protect them from dangerous diseases.
+The following kitten shots are needed in their first year of life to protect them from dangerous diseases.

-While the following are not kitten vaccinations, spaying, neutering and microchipping help protect your cat from a number of health issues, and therefore fall under the preventive health care umbrella.
+While the following are not cat vaccinations, spaying, neutering and microchipping help protect your cat from a number of health issues, and therefore fall under the preventive health care umbrella.

-Puppies need these shots in their first year to protect them from serious diseases.
+These puppy shots are needed in their first year to protect them from serious diseases.

-Although the following are not puppy vaccinations, spaying, neutering, and microchipping help protect your dog from a number of health issues, and therefore fall under the preventive health care umbrella.
+Although the following are not dog vaccinations, spaying, neutering, and microchipping help protect your dog from a number of health issues, and therefore fall under the preventive health care umbrella.

 Parasites are a serious threat to health for people and animals in Laguna Beach and surrounding areas.
 If they are not treated, parasites can become life-threatening for both cats and dogs.
 Our parasite prevention products can help protect your animal from these common parasites: